 The SEALS project was dedicated to the evaluation of semantic web technologies.
-To that extent, it created a platform for easing this evaluation, organizing evaluation campaigns, and building the community of tool providers and tool users around this evaluation activity.
-The SEALS platform has been progressively integrated within OAEI evaluation.
-It is now routingly used in ontology matching evaluation.
+To that extent, it created infrastructure for easing this evaluation, organizing evaluation campaigns, and building the community of tool providers and tool users around this evaluation activity.
+The SEALS infrastructure is now routingly used in ontology matching evaluation.

 Previously, some tracks had experienced problems for running all the the tools under the same JDK version.
-Most participants continue to use JDK 1.6.xx, but new participants tend to use JDK 1.7.
+Some participants continue to use JDK 1.6.xx, but new participants tend to use JDK 1.7. or even 1.8.
 To facilitate the evaluation process please try to run your tool under this version (JDK 1.7).
 If it is not possible for you, please keep us informed.

 We have prepared a comprehensive PDF-tutorial for wrapping an ontology matching tool and testing your tool.
 You can download it here:

 In the tutorial there are mentioned several additional materials that are available here.